 Fake shops during the Christmas season - Attention cheaters!

-The holiday season is a real blessing for online commerce - sales at most online retailers are rising rapidly.
+The holiday season is a real blessing for online commerce - sales of most online retailers are rising by leaps and bounds.
 The unexpected money blessing unfortunately also attracts fraudsters.
-This create increasingly counterfeit online shopswhere goods are offered but never delivered.
+They increasingly create fake online shops in which goods are offered but never delivered.
 Customers should take a close look at online shops with particularly tempting offers.